Bitzone-lab/redity/Readme.md

 ## Consider

 * If there are two components registered only by the same keyName, it will only be possible to render one.
 As a solution use the index.
-* Use constants for your KeyNames.
+* Use constants for your KeyNames and Indexs.
-* If you want to know the number of records use `Redity.size()`.
+* If you want to know the number of records use `size()`.
 * Use `Capsule` for small sections of the component and separate indeces.
 For example in rows of a table.
-* Use `connect` only when you want to get the prop sent by the parent component by the getProps method.